5 – 9 June, 19 – 23 June, 26 – 30 June, and 3 – 7 July 2017

 By paying, you agree with the Terms and Conditions listed at the bottom of this page.

-The fees for the Testbed 2016 are listed in the table below (prices unchanged compared to 2015).
+The fees for the Testbed 2017 are listed in the table below.

 Credit card payment